What Is Stoke MX 2?

 - If the "dead" particles are not removed during the simulation, Krakatoa Magma and Delete modifiers can be used to perform the deleting "in post".
 This also allows the changing of the LifeSpan procedurally after the fact by either extending it for all particles, or scaling it proportionally.

-- The Age and LifeSpan channels are always saved to PRT and are expressed in floating point time in seconds (other PRT sources like Particle Flow saved through Krakatoa still save Integer Ticks)
+- The Age and LifeSpan channels can be saved to PRT and are expressed in floating point time in seconds.

 - Other particle channels like Color, Density, Emission and so on can be easily modified using the Age and LifeSpan via a Krakatoa Magma modifier.